 We believe that in order for District 189 to rise to new heights, it is imperative that the District and community work hand in hand.
-This includes increasing transparency whenever possible, and providing intentional opportunities for community members to engage in strategic planning and goal setting along with District leadership.
+This partnership should include increasing transparency whenever possible and providing intentional opportunities for community members to engage in strategic planning and goal setting along with District leadership.
 We also believe that teachers need to be supported in their role.

-We request that the Superintendent and School Board adopt these policy solutions by the April 23rd, 2019.
+We request that the Superintendent and School Board adopt these policy solutions by April 23rd, 2019.

-Implement community-wide strategic planning every three years.
-Every three years, the school district will formally partner with the teachers, parents, and students of District 189 and other key community stakeholders including city government, and East St. Louis serving housing and nonprofit agencies on A comprehensive strategic planning process facilitated by a third party, followed by formation of a three-year community advisory body that partners with the district on implementation and accountability.
+- Implement community-wide strategic planning every three years.
+Every three years, the school district will formally conduct a comprehensive strategic planning process.
+A third party will oversee this process and coordinate the district’s partnership with teachers, parents, and students of District 189 and other key community stakeholders including city government, and East St. Louis housing and nonprofit agencies.
+After the initial planning, the process should be followed by the formation of a three-year community advisory body that partners with the district on implementation and accountability.

-Record and televise all school board meetings.
+- Record and televise all school board meetings.
 Record all school board meetings on local cable and online.
-Create an archival system for all meeting on the district’s website.
+Create an archival system for all meetings on the district’s website.